NLnetLabs/routinator/source/output-formats.rst

 bird2
-      Choosing this format causes Routinator to produce a route table configuration item for the BIRD2 configuration.
+      Choosing this format causes Routinator to produce a route table configuration item for BIRD 2.0 configuration.

       .. code-block:: text